Excalibur Plumeria Fertilizer VI (NPK of 11-11-14) Includes Shipping

 - Excalibur: backed by one of the largest national fertilizer companies

 - Excalibur: approved to sell in every state the Continental US and Hawaii

 Typical Usage Rates:

-Excalibur is a controlled release multi coated fertilizer designed to last approximately 6 months for Excalibur VI and 9 months for Excalibur IX (depending on which you use).
+Excalibur is a controlled release multi coated granular fertilizer designed to release nutrients when plumeria need them during their growing season.
+The release rate has been calabrated to last approximately 6 months for Excalibur 11-11-14 and 9 months for Excalibur 11-11-13.

 How it feeds your plants: